11nithin/Election_Analysis/README.md

 ## Election-Audit Results

 - There were 369,711 votes were casted in the congressional election.
-- The candidate were:
+-The candidate were-
     ```
     Charles Casper Stockham
     Diana DeGette
     Raymon Anthony Doane
     ```
-- The candidate results were:
+-The candidate results were-

 - Candidate **Charles Casper Stockham** recieved "23.0%" of the vote and "85,213" number of votes
 - Candidate **Diana DeGette recieved** "73.8%" of the vote and "272,892" number of votes